-Choosing where to go to college in America is a tough choice even for those who have lived in the country their whole lives.
+Choosing where to go to college in America is a tough decision, even for students who have lived in the country their whole lives.
 Add in the factor of coming from another country, and deciding where to commit the next few years of your life becomes even harder!
 Let's look at some of the best geographical regions for international students to get started studying broadcasting.

 Urban versus Rural

-One of the first things international students will want to consider in deciding where to study broadcasting is whether they'd prefer an urban or rural setting for their education.
-There are many factors that go into this decision.
+One of the first factors international students will want to consider in deciding where to study broadcasting is whether they'd prefer an urban or rural setting for their education.
+There are many things to consider when making this decision.
 The first is adjustment to American life.
 Large cities, especially the top few in the country like Los Angeles and New York, already have dozens of vibrant ethnic communities that international students can turn to for basic comforts like familiar food and friends speaking the same language.
 Life in the countryside is probably better suited to those already somewhat acclimated to American culture, though within the protective bubble of a university there may exist ethnic groups in these settings as well.

 Looking specifically at broadcasting, there are many preconceptions about the schools' settings – namely that top broadcasting schools can only be found in big cities, where they are accompanied by major television and radio stations.
-This belief is untrue.
+This is not necessarily true.
 While the larger and more numerous television and radio stations of a large metropolis may present international students with more internship opportunities, a great broadcasting school can be found in any size community.
-It just depends on the school itself.

-Did you know that Los Angeles, California is considered the Entertainment Capital of the World?
+Did you know that Los Angeles, California is considered the entertainment capital of the world?
 If you are interested in studying broadcasting, choosing to study in the heart of entertainment can increase your possibilities of success.
 Consider The Academy of Radio & Television Broadcasting.
-Located only 30 miles outside of Los Angeles, international students will have the opportunity to get hands-on training by professionals in the field – not just instructors!
-Location, location, location, they say.
-Well Los Angeles has it all, from the ability to network with professionals in your industry to getting internships that will help you gain experience in the field.
+Located only 30 miles outside of Los Angeles, international students will have the opportunity to receive hands-on training from professionals in the field – not just instructors!
+Los Angeles offers it all, from the ability to network with professionals in your industry to getting internships that will help you gain experience in the field.

-Not just New York City!
-The Big Apple itself does boast some serious broadcasting cred, though, with top broadcasting schools like New York University (NYU) and Columbia complemented by the strong City University of New York public system and other schools.
+The Big Apple boasts some serious broadcasting cred, though, with top broadcasting schools like New York University (NYU) and Columbia complemented by the strong City University of New York public system and other schools.
 But don't stop there – upstate Syracuse University and the major cities of Buffalo and Rochester offer even more opportunities for broadcasting students and recent graduates.